Best Eligibility Monitoring Software for Home Health (2026)

 Key strengths:

-Pricing: Starts at $149 per month.
+Pricing: Starts at $249 per month.
 Flat rate.
 No per-transaction fees.
-OIG screening included.
+Eligibility monitoring, billing code validation, PDGM optimization, and OIG screening included on every plan.

 Limitations: Newer platform (launched 2025).
 Does not include billing, scheduling, or clinical documentation—it is a monitoring layer, not an EHR replacement.